ppy/osu-wiki/news/2024/2024-10-09-osumania-4k-world-cup-2024-concludes.md

 ## Interviews

-As per tradition, this part of the news post is reserved to talk to one of the top placing teams, and shine a light behind the scenes, where a lot of community members put in their time and effort to make sure MWC 4K is an unforgettable experience.
+As per tradition, this part of the news post is reserved for a few questions for some of the people who are able to shine a light behind the scenes, where a lot more people put in their time and effort to make MWC 4K an unforgettable experience.

-If you are interested in an extra interview, you can check out the team China interview by [Sakura006](https://osu.ppy.sh/users/10365024) and [[GB]yobrevelc](https://osu.ppy.sh/users/14128407) [right here](https://www.bilibili.com/read/cv39275743/), with both English translated and original interviews available at your disposal.

 ![](/wiki/shared/news/2024-10-09-osumania-4k-world-cup-2024-concludes/_Kiruru-banner.png)

-[_Kiruru](https://osu.ppy.sh/users/17699745) is team Thailand's captain, and has successfully led the team to their first ever podium finish, achieving 2nd place in the osu!mania 4K World Cup 2024.
+[_Kiruru](https://osu.ppy.sh/users/17699745) is team Thailand's captain, and has successfully led the team to their first-ever podium finish, achieving 2nd place in the osu!mania 4K World Cup 2024.

 <style>
     .news-chat-quote__avatar {